Generalized Mercer Kernels and Reproducing Kernel Banach Spaces: Representer Theorem

-For completing the proof of optimal recovery of RKBS, we need to find the relationships of G\^{a}teaux derivatives and orthogonality.
-By the orthogonality for Banach space mentioned in \cite{James1947}, a function $f\in\Banach\backslash\{0\}$ is said to be orthogonal to another function $g\in\Banach$ if
+To complete the proof of optimal recovery of RKBS, we need to find the relationship of G\^{a}teaux derivatives and orthogonality.
+According to \cite{James1947}, a function $f\in\Banach\backslash\{0\}$ is said to be orthogonal to another function $g\in\Banach$ if

 This indicates that a function $f\in\Banach\backslash\{0\}$ is orthogonal to a subspace $\Space$ of $\Banach$ if $f$ is orthogonal to each element $h\in\Space$, that is,